 Pollinator garden mid-summer

-Here is what the pollinator garden has looked like in each of the three summers since it was planted.
+Here is what the pollinator garden has looked like in each of the four summers since it was planted.
 The fence has proven effective at keeping most people from walking through.